 Death – If the person who was gifted the property was to die, then the property will be passed on along the wishes set out in their Will.
 These may not be in line with what you would have wanted#

-Family – Unfortunately families fall out all the time.
+Family – Unfortunately family members fall out all the time.
 Therefore, if you are on the wrong side of the fallout it is possible that you could also lose your property.

-Therefore, whilst it may seem appealing putting your house in to a trust to avoid care home fees, it is something you need to be very careful about.
+Therefore, whilst it may seem appealing putting property into trust to avoid care home fees, it is something you need to be very careful about.

-However, that said, there may be other very real reasons as to why you have to our your property in to a trust and a consequence of this is that your property is also excluded from any assessment to see whether you need to pay care home fees.
+However, that said, there may be other very real reasons as to why you have to put your property into a trust, and a consequence of this is that your property is then excluded from any means test assessment.

-Whilst this approach may seem the perfect way to use a trust to avoid care home fees, the reality is that it is far more complex.
+Whilst this approach may seem the perfect way to use a trust to avoid nursing home costs, the reality is that it is far more complex.

 With many local authorities under financial pressure they are are being proactive in looking for cases where people are using trusts to avoid fees.
 In these types of cases they may well challenge the reason behind using a trust.